isomerpages/mlaw-acd/_compliance/1-transaction-based-requirements.md

 #### <a id="Cash Transaction Report"></a> Cash Transaction Report

-Registered dealers who enter into any designated transaction must submit a CTR electronically to the STRO within 15 business days via [SONAR](https://www.police.gov.sg/sonar){:target="_blank"}.
+Regulated dealers who enter into any designated transaction must submit a CTR electronically to the STRO within 15 business days via [SONAR](https://www.police.gov.sg/sonar){:target="_blank"}.
 As part of record keeping, you are required to keep a copy of the filed CTR for 5 years after the date of submission.

 #### <a id="Suspicious Transaction Report"></a> Suspicious Transaction Report